AnantharamanLab/CheckAMG/README.md

   </tbody>
 </table>

-### 5. How does CheckAMG perform its HMM alignments?
+### 5. How does CheckAMG assign functions to proteins?

-If you're curious about the internal mechanics of how CheckAMG performs HMM alignments for functional annotation, here's a breakdown of the behavior.
+If you're curious about the internal mechanics of how CheckAMG annotates proteins for their function, here's a breakdown of the behavior.
 These settings are designed to balance sensitivity (not missing true hits) and specificity (excluding weak/ambiguous matches), with additional database-specific optimizations for functional reliability.

+1. **Homology Searching Method**

+   * CheckAMG uses `pyhmmer` for fast and reproducible HMM searches of user proteins against profile HMMs

-1. **Profile HMM databases**
+2. **Profile HMM databases**

    * CheckAMG relies on the following profile HMMs:
      * [KEGG Orthology (KO)](https://www.genome.jp/kegg/ko.html) ([Kanehisa et al., 2016](https://doi.org/10.1093/nar/gkv1070))